Kagaku-idiot/Seiba/README.md

     "yt-search": "^2.5.2",
     "ytdl-core": "^4.4.3"

+Just do "npm install [dependency]" in your terminal!

 To set it up go to config.json and set the prefix to whatever you want but for the token replace "Token here" To your actual bot token!

 [NEVER SHARE YOUR BOT TOKEN IN THE PUBLIC]